 Differences in engineering opinion may hold up the resolution of insurance claims.
 Engineering New Zealand wants to make sure that the right engineering input is provided at the right time.
 We’re doing this by:

-- Expanding the existing independent expert engineering panel to support the NZCRS in resolving claims resulting from all natural disasters occurring anywhere in New Zealand.
+• Administering an independent expert engineering panel to provide support to homeowners in resolving insurance claims resulting from all natural disasters occurring anywhere in New Zealand.

-We’re also working with the engineering profession to uncover and understand the issues that engineers are grappling with, so that we can take action.
+We’re also working with the engineering profession to uncover and understand the issues that engineers are grappling with, so that we can help with education and information.

 How can engineers have differing opinions?